hkarp1/messy.cats/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of messy.cats is to make cleaning messy categorical easier.
-User inputted character categorical data often suffers from messiness than can be complicated and time consuming to clean up.
-When inputting data, users often make typos or formatting errors than cause stubborn, hard to detect issues in their data.
-By leveraging string distance measurement tools, messy.cats allows users to automate many of the steps involved with cleaning categorical data.
-This enables users to spend less time fiddling around with inconsistent categorical data with less effort.
+The goal of `messy.cats` is to make cleaning messy categorical easier.
+User inputted character categorical data often suffers from messiness that can be complicated and time consuming to clean up.
+When inputting data, mainly in the form of strings, users often make typos or formatting errors that cause stubborn, hard-to-detect issues in their data.
+By leveraging string distance measurement tools, `messy.cats` allows users to automate many of the steps involved with cleaning categorical data.
+This enables users to spend less time fiddling around with inconsistent categorical data and solve problems with less effort.

 ## Installation